rktrlng/picade_lufa/README.md

 Picade Alternative Firmware
 ===========================

 This is alternative firmware for the Picade PCB.
-The Picade is a 'bartop arcade cabinet' kickstarter project from Pimoroni: http://www.pimoroni.com/
+The Picade is a 'bartop arcade cabinet' kickstarter project from Pimoroni: http://www.pimoroni.com/ This code is a private project, and not endorsed or supported by Pimoroni.

 The Picade PCB is an ATmega32U4 based breakout board sporting the Arduino 'Caterina-Leonardo' bootloader.
 This bootloader can be found here: https://github.com/arduino/Arduino